lash2x/MILLIES_MEME-TOKEN/whitepapers.md

 ### Key Differentiators
 - 🛡️ **Four-layer defense system** - Progressive penalties up to 75% tax for dump attempts
-- 🧠 **AI-like pattern recognition** - Identifies coordinated attacks before they happen
+- 🧠 **AI-like pattern recognition** - Individual wallet tracking over 72-hour windows and cluster detection over 35 days
 - 🔥 **Optimized burn mechanisms** - Deflationary by design with strategic supply reduction
 - 🤖 **AI Ownership Transition** - Revolutionary path to unbiased AI ownership
 - 📊 **Complete transparency** - All code open-source and verifiable
+- ⚡ **Degraded Mode Protection** - Automatic trading halt when security systems fail

 ### Revolutionary Approach to Decentralization
 Traditional tokens either start centralized and stay that way, or launch "decentralized" without protection and get destroyed. **MilliesToken takes a completely different approach**: The project starts with strong centralized protections to maintain stability in the early stages.
 As it grows, these controls are intended to shift toward a more autonomous system guided by advanced AI currently in development.